Pau Soriano

-Maria Paulina "Pau" Soriano is a Filipino volleyball athlete player of the Creamline Cool Smashers that plays in the Premier Volleyball League (formerly known as the Shakey's V-League).
+Maria Paulina "Pau" Soriano is a Filipino volleyball athlete playing for the Creamline Cool Smashers in the Premier Volleyball League (formerly known as the Shakey's V-League).

 Personal life

 Soriano went to Tandang Sora Elementary School in Banlat, Quezon City and the Ernesto Rondon High School.
 She is a graduate of Hospitality Management from Adamson University.

 Career

 During her collegiate years she played with Adamson Lady Falcons from 2008 to 2012 and was team captain from 2011 to 2012 and playing as its quick hitter or middle blocker.

 Soriano played with Cagayan Valley Lady Rising Suns from 2013 to 2015.
 She played the 2013 Shakey's V-League All-Star game.

 While having one-year contract with the Philippine Super Liga, she was given a one-year ban and a P$50,000 (approximately US$1,026 in October 2016) fine for playing with the Shakey's V-League club Bureau of Customs Transformers instead of the Standard Insurance-Navy Corvettes from the Philippine Super Liga.